tabhero/chrome-extension/README.md

 - Unique IDs use the `nanoid` npm package, which unfortunately doesn't comply with rollup's bundling conventions.
 So we use a workaround, [rollup-plugin-inject-process-env](https://www.npmjs.com/package/rollup-plugin-inject-process-env) to make it work.
 A discussion on this can be found on [rollup/issues#487](https://github.com/rollup/rollup/issues/487).
 - `rollup-plugin-inject-process-env` breaks the functionality of `rollup-plugin-postcss` when placed before `rollup-plugin-postcss` in the Rollup plugin pipeline.
 Don't know why this happens.
 We need `rollup-plugin-postcss` so we can use the `@tabhero/svelte-components` package.
 Could file a bug report on `rollup-plugin-inject-process-env` or use a different plugin for the same purpose, or put up with it for now.
 - The stories of the page views broke because the page views import `svelte-routing`'s `Link` component, which can't be rendered without the existence of `svelte-routing`'s `Router` and `Route` components higher up in the component tree.
 So we'd need to wrap these stories as well in `Router` and `Route`, but we can't do that with the current storybook syntax for Svelte.
 The Svelte storybook team plans to support the Svelte syntax in stories (mentioned [here](https://www.npmjs.com/package/@storybook/svelte)), and there's a [Storybook PR #7682](https://github.com/storybookjs/storybook/pull/7682) regarding this same goal.
 For now, a workaround would be to make more svelte components that would wrap the actual components we're making stories of, and use those wrappers in the stories.
 An example of that is given [here](https://github.com/storybookjs/storybook/tree/next/examples/svelte-kitchen-sink).
 There's an alternative to storybook meant specifically for Svelte components, [svench](https://github.com/rixo/svench), that's made by the same person who raised the PR.
 The PR seems to have been dropped in favour of this, but it still looks pretty experimental for now.

+## Challenges

+- Handling state conflicts between multiple frontends
+    - Each frontend is aware of only the backend state
+- Aiming for small reads/writes to persistent storage, rather than the bulk version we're doing in the chrome extension right now.

 ## Extras